 This field defines whether the UE supports 2 bit Release Assistance Indication (RAI) when connected to EPC as specified in TS 36.321 [4].
 This feature is only applicable if the UE supports ce-ModeA-r13 or if the UE supports any ue-Category-NB.

 Note: In CR0313R1 " Clarification on Pcell support " for TS 36.306 v12.7.0 of RP-152053 which was approved by RAN #70 wrong CR number, 1313 used in CR coversheet due to a misallocation

+4.3.19.x directSCellActivationResume-r16

+This field defines whether the UE supports having an MCG SCell configured in activated SCell state in the RRCConnectionResume message, as defined in TS 36.321 [4] and TS 36.331 [5].

+If the UE supports (NG)EN-DC, this capability also defines whether the UE supports having an SCG SCell configured in activated SCell state in the RRCConnectionResume message, as defined in TS 36.321 [4] and TS 36.331 [5].

+If the UE indicates support of directSCellActivationResume-r16, the UE shall also indicate support of resumeWithSCellConfig-r16.